readthedocs/readthedocs.org/docs/guides/cross-referencing-with-sphinx.rst

 .. tip::

-   Using paths relative to your documentation root is recommended, so we avoid changing the target name if the page is moved.
+   Using paths relative to your documentation root is recommended, so you avoid changing the target name if the page is moved.

 The numref role
 ~~~~~~~~~~~~~~~